 Have a qualified heating and cooling contractor clean and service the outside unit of the air conditioning system.
 Change interior filters regularly.

 - Remove limbs touching the outside of the house.

 Trim branches of shrubs and trees away from your house before leaves grow and while you can see individual limbs.
 Keep branches 5 to 7 feet away from your house so they can’t conduct moisture onto your roofing and siding.

-Check any handrails and repair if they are loose.
+Check any stair rails and repair if they are too loose.